-Inventory of the John Zeigler Papers, 1927-2011 (bulk 1942-1946)
+Guide to the John Zeigler Papers, 1927-2013 (bulk 1942-1946)

-Collection predominantly contains World War II-era correspondence between lovers/partners John Zeigler and Edwin Peacock and their close friend George Scheirer.
+Poet and book store owner in Charleston, SC.
+Collection predominantly contains World War II-era correspondence between lovers/partners John Zeigler and Edwin Peacock and their close friend George Scheirer, along with Zeigler's correspondence with his family.
 After the war, Zeigler and Peacock co-founded of a bookstore in Charleston, S.C., while Scheirer lived most of his adult life in Washington, DC.
 Recipients of Zeigler's correspondence and names mentioned in letters throughout the collection include family members of all three men, as well as friends, including Carson McCullers.
-Other materials include some documentation of Scheirer's work as a bookbinder; copies of Glacier Gazette, an Army newspaper for which Zeigler was a naval correspondent; photographs of all three individuals; and official military documents relating to Zeigler's and Peacock's service during WWII.
+Other materials include some documentation of Scheirer's work as a bookbinder; selected copies of Zeigler's writing and publications; photographs of all three individuals; and official military documents relating to Zeigler's and Peacock's service during WWII.

 - Zeigler, John

-- Language of Material
+- Material in English

 Collection is open for research.

-Also, all or portions of this collection may be housed off-site in Duke University's Library Service Center.
-Consequently, there may be a 24-hour delay in obtaining these materials.
+All or portions of this collection may be housed off-site in Duke University's Library Service Center.
+The library may require up to 48 hours to retrieve these materials for research use.

 Please contact Research Services staff before visiting the David M. Rubenstein Rare Book & Manuscript Library to use this collection.